Archive for Trades

 Mullins will at least be on the strong side of a center field platoon and possibly have the job for himself.
 The move destroys Tyrone Taylor’s fantasy value and could do the same for Jeff McNeil.
 Sure, there will be instances where the team faces several lefties, but either should be immediately dropped.

 The effects could be felt at different points in the lineup, like who’s playing second base or is the designated hitter.
-Those will take a few games to figure out.
+Since the trade, Brett Baty season to have drawn the short straw with only one start.

 Traded Jesus Baez (SS), Nate Dohm (SP), and Frank Elissalt (RP) to the Cardinals for Ryan Helsley (RP)